 - 3.1.
 Payment for occasional ministry is disbursed by a Church institution requiring specific services from a priest or a deacon not mandated to that Church institution.
 In the case of a person requesting services (e.g. funeral, baptism, wedding) and bringing their own priest not from the Church institution, the Church institution is required to inform them that they are responsible to disburse the required monetary remuneration themselves to the priest directly. - 3.1.1.
 As mass stipends are not regulated by this policy, none of the amounts listed for occasional ministry include mass stipends.
-The mass stipend of 5 \$ is remitted by the pastor to the celebrant priest, if a mass stipend was paid to the parish.
+The mass stipend of \$5 is remitted by the pastor to the celebrant priest, if a mass stipend was paid to the parish (this is a tax-free mass stipend and once a day only).
 Ref: CANON 945 - 3.1.2.
 These amounts must be closely respected: any increase in specific payments should be avoided - 3.1.3.
-If a priest travels over 25 kilometres (includes return trip) from his residence to the place of ministry, he is paid for the extra mileage according to the amount found in Appendix A. - 3.1.4.
+If a priest travels over 10 kilometres (includes return trip) from his residence to the place of ministry, he is paid for the extra mileage according to the amount found in Appendix A. - 3.1.4.
 In regards to payment for occasional ministry, a parish cluster ("unité pastorale") consisting of several parishes is considered as one parish.